 When you get the chance to visit the school, ask your tour guide to describe the school’s culture.
 They should be able to give you a description of the overall values of the school.
 Keep your eyes and ears open as you walk through the halls during passing times or breaks.

 Is it a highly academic school?
-Does the school have long practiced traditions?
-Does the school bring in the local culture as well as value the home cultures of its clientele?
+Does the school have long-practiced traditions?
+Does the school incorporate the local culture as well as value the home cultures of its clientele?
 Do the students seem happy?
 Are they congregating in areas for conversation and study?
-Do you see teachers walking alongside students or sitting and having conversations with students in meeting areas?
+Do you see teachers walking alongside or conversing with students?

-Most international Schools are set up with English as the language of instruction.
-Students are also required to learn the local language, as well; local language instruction will aid the student’s acclimatization to their new home, so don’t underestimate the importance of this.
-Even though most subjects are taught in English, you should hear other languages being spoken in the hallway.
+Most international schools use English as the primary language of instruction.
+International schools often require students to learn the local language, as well; local language instruction will aid the student’s acclimatization to their new home, so don’t underestimate the importance of this.
+Even though most subjects at international schools are taught in English, you should hear other languages being spoken in the hallway.
 If only the local language of the community is being spoken in the hallways, then the school may not be internationally focused.

 A good international school should also provide native language instruction for students living away from their home country.
 Students need the opportunity to have access to language classes that will allow them to sustain their native tongue.
 Some schools offer these classes within the school day; others will offer them as after-school or weekend programs.

-Today students and teachers should have access to 21st-century tools in the classroom.
+Today’s students and teachers should have access to modern tools in the classroom.
 A good international school will value technology.
 You should see teachers using interactive whiteboards and projection systems in the classroom.
-You should see students using laptops and tablets in the classroom.
+You should also see students using laptops and tablets in the classroom.
 Technology should not be confined to a lab.

 Is the school a one-to-one laptop or tablet school?
 Do students bring their own devices?
-What kind of access do students have to WiFi throughout the school?
-Are limitations being placed on students when using devices at school?
+What kind of access do students have to Wi-Fi throughout the school?
+Do instructors enforce limitations on device use at school?
 Does the school’s use of online tools allow for easy access to homework, information, and grades when not at school?
-Does the school’s strategic plan include visionary direction for technology training and use for the future?
+Is the school’s strategic plan visionary and does it address technology training and use for the future?

-8. Does the school have a library and is it equipped with a teacher librarian?
+Does the school have a library with a teacher librarian?

 A school library is more than just a place to store books.
-And a librarian’s job is not just to buy and check out books.
-In today’s world, librarians need to be educators.
+Equally, a librarian’s job is not just to buy and check out books.
+In today’s world, librarians also need to be educators.
 They need to be working in classrooms to help students with research skills.
-They need to help students and teachers find ways to curate information and resources.
-They should be there to guide students through the plethora of digital and print resources available to them.
+Librarians need to help students and teachers find ways to curate information and resources.
+They should also be there to guide students through the plethora of digital and print resources available to them.

-When you walk into the library do you see students there?
-Are they working?
-Are they reading?
+When you walk into the library, do you see students there?
+Are they working or reading?
 Are there places for students to meet and collaborate?
-If you go are in the library at lunchtime or break time, is it abuzz with activity or is it silent and empty?
+If you visit the library between classes, is it abuzz with activity or is it silent and empty?

 Do some research on the schools in your new city.
 There are a few websites that provide parents and teachers a place to review international schools.
-Some charge a subscription fee and some are free.
-See International School Community, International Schools Review and The Good Schools Guide are a few places to start.
+Some charge a subscription fee, although others are free.
+International School Community, International Schools Review, and The Good Schools Guide are a few places to start.